Evacuations Ordered For Bennett Fire In Grass Valley

 GRASS VALLEY (CBS13) — The latest on the Bennett Fire in Grass Valley:

+Cal Fire said progress was being made in the firefight and there was no specific threat or damage to any structures.

-4:47 p.m.READ MORE: Airola Fire Quickly Scorches Hundreds Of Acres In Calaveras County, Forces Evacuations
+The Bennett Fire was still 25 acres at last check and evacuations remain in place and were expanded.
+An evacuation map can be viewed here.READ MORE: Airola Fire Quickly Scorches 1,000 Acres In Calaveras County, Forces Evacuations

+Animals evacuated from the fire can be taken to the Nevada County Fairgrounds through Gate 8.

 Cal Fire said the fire was about 25 acres in size.